Skip to main content

 Reviewed by Michael T., Business Communications Consultant

 This misconduct letter stays factual.
-It names the process, evidence category, policy basis and appeal route without becoming accusatory.
+It identifies the process, evidence category, policy basis and appeal route without becoming accusatory.

 Termination Letter During or After Probation

-A cautious probation termination letter for ending employment during or after an unsuccessful probation period.
+A careful probation termination letter for ending employment during or after an unsuccessful probation period.

 Dear [Employee Name],